-You can file a complaint by telephone, fax, in person, in writing or electronically via the member portal.
+You can file a complaint by telephone, fax, in writing or electronically via the member portal.
 Additionally, you may complete a Member Complaint and Appeal Form that is located at the end of this handbook.
-You may call the Grievance and Appeal Department at the telephone number given below to have the Member Complaint and Appeal Form sent to you.
 DHMP allows 180 calendar days from the event occurrence for you to file a complaint.

-Please see below information for the method in which to contact the plan.
-Please note appeal requests may be submitted verbally or in writing.
+Appeal requests may be submitted verbally or in writing.
 The appeal request must contain the following elements: (1) your name and Member I.D.
 Number; (2) your medical condition or relevant symptoms; (3) the specific service that you are requesting; (4) all of the reasons why you disagree with our adverse benefit determination; and (5) all supporting documents, such as medical records, you wish for us to consider in support of your position.